MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

     return github_repo_name
 ```

-## Setting up ENV Variables
+## Setting up environment variables

-Once you have all your tasks and `requirements.txt` ready, push it all up to Magniv 🚀!
+Once you have all your tasks and `requirements.txt` ready, push it to your Magniv workspace 🚀!

 Check out [Your First Workspace](./getting-started) if you need help figuring out how to do that.

-The last task we need to do is to set up the environment variables.
+Finally, we must set up our environment variables.

-Lucky that is pretty easy to do on Magniv!
-Just navigate to the config page of your workspace and scroll to the bottom.
+Luckily, that is pretty easy to do on Magniv!
+Just navigate to the "Config" page of your workspace and scroll to the bottom.
 There you will be able to add all your environment variables.

 ![Env variables](../../static/img/envvars.png)